Gia Herion is writing a PhD under the supervision of Prof. Dr. Karen van den Berg (Ruhr-University Bochum) and Prof. Dr. Angela Koch (University of

 SEX AFTER DEATH.

-Facing sexual trauma between sexes in the mirror of contemporary art and discourse (working title)
+Facing sexual violence in the mirror of contemporary art and discourse (working title)

 Since antiquity, different narratives about sexual violence can be found through the history of images and art, which reflect the respective discourses of their time.